This post may contain affiliate links. Please read our disclosure policy.

-My brown sugar glazed carrots recipe is made in one skillet and bathed in a sticky-sweet brown sugar glaze!
-This dish is super quick to fix on the stovetop and uses only a handful of easy to find ingredients.
-It’s easy enough for a weeknight meal but special enough to be included in your favorite company meal.
+My brown sugar glazed carrots recipe is made in one large skillet and bathed in a sticky-sweet brown sugar glaze!
+This dish is super quick to fix on the stovetop and uses only a handful of easy-to-find ingredients.
+It’s easy enough for a weeknight meal, but special enough for a company dinner, or even the holidays.
+Yes, this recipe often makes an appearance on our Easter, Thanksgiving, and even Christmas tables, but it’s most often in our regular weeknight dinner rotation!

 No bland vegetable sides here — the sweetness of the brown sugar brings out the natural sweetness in the carrots, making it the dessert of side dishes!
 Your family will love this simple side dish!
-When you make this for dinner, I guarantee you won’t hear any family members complain about eating their veggies!
+When you create this for dinner, I guarantee you won’t hear any family members complain about eating their veggies!
 You’ll just hear the heartwarming silence of happy eating.
+Who doesn’t live carrot slices bathed in a luscious brown sugar mixture!

-This is great serve alongside things like sauteed asparagus (with the perfect amount of garlic!), copycat KFC coleslaw, or my favorite, Paula Deen corn casserole!
-And when you’re looking for a cool carrot dish, please don’t miss my really yummy carrot salad.
+This is great served alongside things like sautéed asparagus (with the perfect amount of garlic!), copycat KFC coleslaw, or my favorite, Paula Deen corn casserole!
+And when you’re looking for a cool carrot dish, please don’t miss my yummy carrot salad.

 Let’s make these!

-This is a great way to get some of your 5 servings of fruits and veggies!
-The whole family loves them and the entire batch of these carrots is always devoured.
+This is a great way to get some of your five servings of fruits and veggies!
+The whole family loves them, and the entire batch of these carrots is always devoured.

 - Goes with everything!

-They absolutely are.
-In this recipe, the brown sugar is what classifies them as caramelized and/or candied.
-Read the ingredient notes below on how to adjust the sweetness and make them more or less sweet to customize them for your family.
+They’re very similar.
+In this recipe, the brown sugar is what classifies them as caramelized.
+In my opinion, however, candied carrots are a bit sweeter and include warm spices in the sauce.
+Read the ingredient notes below to learn how to adjust the sweetness and make them sweeter or less sweet, customizing them for your family.

 - Sugar: Want your dish even sweeter?
 Use dark brown sugar for its higher molasses content.
 Want your dish less sweet?
-Use light brown sugar and only do a few tablespoons instead of 1/4 a cup.
+Use light brown sugar and use only a few tablespoons, instead of 1/4 cup.
+If you’d like, you can substitute honey for the brown sugar.

 - Herbs: What fresh herbs should you add at the end to get a really KAPOW flavor with your carrots?
 I love rosemary, parsley, and thyme, but you can shake things up with whatever you have in your herb garden!

-- You can toss in some more veggies and make roasted potatoes and carrots!
+- You can add more veggies and make roasted potatoes and carrots or roasted carrots and parsnips!

-- Ramp up the sweet factor by adding raisins, dates, or my fav, dried cranberries.
+- Ramp up the sweet factor by adding raisins, dates, or my favorite, dried cranberries.

 - Pop the whole dish in the oven and make roasted carrots with brown sugar glaze!